Goslar (ship)

 Goslar is a partly-submerged shipwreck in the Suriname River in Paramaribo, Suriname.
 It is the remains of a Norddeutscher Lloyd (NDL) steam turbine cargo ship that was built in 1929.
-When the Second World War began in 1939, she sought refuge in Surinam, which was then a Dutch colony.
+When the Second World War began in 1939, she sought refuge in Suriname, which was then a Dutch colony.
 When Germany invaded the Netherlands in 1940, her crew scuttled her.

 There have been attempts to salvage the wreck.
 In 1955 the wreck broke in two.
 Both parts of the wreck remain visible above water.